Corporate Governance

 Toyota Industries' businesses span various fields from textile machinery to materials handling equipment and automobile-related products.
 In accordance with business strategies tailored to the characteristics of each business, we comprehensively analyze information on our own and other companies' intellectual properties, covering our position in the respective markets and competitive relationships, and based on the results, formulate an intellectual property strategy.

-At our internal Invention Review Meeting between the technical department and IP department of each business division and other occasions, we identify and encourage inventions that pay attention to certain technological domains.
-At the same time, we operate a system to survey risks of infringing other companies’ intellectual properties, report the survey results to a meeting of the Review and Approval Committee for Research and Development held during each development phase and have the responsible executives review and approve each development project.
-We also make joint efforts with consolidated subsidiaries in and outside Japan possessing the development function to build an asset pool of intellectual properties and avoid risks of infringement as the entire Toyota Industries Group.
+At our internal Invention Review Meeting between the technical department and IP department of each business division and on other occasions, we identify and encourage inventions that pay attention to certain technological domains.
+At the same time, we operate a system to survey risks of infringing other companies' intellectual properties, report the survey results to a meeting of the Review and Approval Committee for Research and Development held during each development phase and have the responsible executives review and approve each development project.
+We also make joint efforts with consolidated subsidiaries in and outside Japan possessing the development function to build an asset pool of intellectual properties and avoid risks of infringement, both from the viewpoint of Toyota Industries Group as a whole.

-Under this implementation structure, we filed some 900 patent applications in fiscal 2022, including those related to electrification and automated operation of lift trucks.
-As of March 31, 2022, Toyota Industries holds about 6,500 patents.
+Under this implementation structure, we filed some 700 patent applications in fiscal 2024.
+As of March 31, 2024, Toyota Industries holds about 5,700 patents across the world.